Packing List Day Trips

 Socks of wool, synthetic or neoprene material.

 Gloves of wool, synthetic or neoprene material.
 Neoprene is especially good in rainy conditions.
-We can provide “pogies”, neoprene mittens that attach to the paddle.
+We provide “pogies”, neoprene mittens that attach to the paddle.

 Beanie/winter hat especially important for our glacier trips.

-Baseball cap/sun hat Keeps the sun our of your eyes but also great in the rain to hold the hood off your face.
+Baseball cap/sun hat Keeps the sun our of your eyes but is also great in the rain to hold the hood off your face.

-Second set A full second set of clothing
+Second set A full second set of clothing.

 Lunch A sack lunch and extra snacks for shore breaks.